 For the final instalment of our series looking at the different types of jazz in history, we jump into possibly the most hard-to-define style out there: modern jazz.

-Sometimes called contemporary jazz, this music can be interpreted in lots of ways, so our suggestion it to use the 7 artists we’ve highlighted as a springboard to discover more great music!
+This music can be interpreted in lots of ways, so we’ve picked a handful of key contemporary jazz musicians to use as a springboard to discover more great music!

 So what is modern jazz?

 The word ‘modern’ (according to the dictionary definition) refers to something “relating to the present or recent times as opposed to the remote past”.

 Therefore, it stands to reason that the term “modern jazz” has referred to various different sounds and styles over time: what sounds modern to our 21st Century ears is, of course, quite different to what would have sounded modern in 1945, for example.

 This concept is exaggerated by the fact that jazz has developed so quickly as an art form, at least relatively speaking.